elboninjarocks/mypthonsoftware/README.md

 # mypthonsoftware
-This is a repository for various python projects I code They are not meant to be viably used
+This is a repository for various python projects I code.
+The programs here are not meant to be viably used by any means as there are better options.